Holidays in Spain – What makes Spain a perfect holiday destination?

 Gastronomy in Spain – a way of life

-Holidays in Spain would not be the same without trying out a full range of Spanish cuisine which consists of a great variety of recipes containing different ingredients, always fresh and of good quality.
-The Spanish culinary tradition focuses on the natural and freshness.
-Of the many Spanish recipes, some can be considered common to all areas of the country: stained tortillas, paella, chorizo sausages, cheeses and delicious stews.
-Even they are prepared differently from one region to another, Spanish taste them all with the same pleasure.
+Holidays in Spain would not be the same without trying out a full range of Spanish gastronomy which consists of a great variety of recipes containing different ingredients, always fresh and the best quality.

 Golf in Spain